brunoyin/test-drive/rest-clients/README.md

 ### When testing localhost/loopback interface
  Restsharp with 697 calls per second is the clear winner, Powershell with 606 calls per second is in the second place.

 Groovy/Windows in third place is 10 times slower than RestSharp and Powershell/Invoke-RestMethod.
-When multiple such test clients running, it can match up with any server.

 With 1 call in 2 seconds, both Python and F# do not perform well at all, I will have to remember not use them to run a local performance test.